P00rkavi/-Feed-the-Python/README.md

-🐍Feed the Python
+# 🐍 Feed the Python
-    A classic Snake game replica built in Python using the turtle graphics module.
+A fun and simple Snake game built with Python!
-🎮 Game Overview
-    In ByteChase, control the snake as it chases and eats food to grow longer.
-The challenge increases as the snake grows — avoid colliding with the walls or yourself!
+---

+## About
+**Feed the Python** is a classic Snake game where you control a snake that chases food, grows longer, and avoids crashing into the walls or itself.

+---
-🚀 Features
+## Features

-✅ Smooth snake movement
+✨ Smooth snake movement
-✅ Random food placement
+✨ Random food placement
-✅ Score tracking
+✨ Score tracking
-✅ Game over on collision
+✨ Game over on collision
-✅ Simple and clean UI with turtle graphics

-🛠️ Tech Stack
+---

+## How to Play
+➡ Use arrow keys to control the snake
+🍎 Eat the food to grow
+⚠ Avoid hitting the walls or yourself

+---

+## Built With
-Python 3
+✨Python 3
-Turtle module (built-in Python graphics library)
+✨Turtle module (Python's built-in graphics library)

+---
-📚 What I Learned
+## What I Learned
-Working with the turtle module for game development Event-driven programming
+✨Using turtle for creating simple graphics
-Managing game loops and screen updates
+✨ Implementing game loops and screen updates
+✨ Handling keyboard events for game control
-Basic collision detection logic
+✨ Writing collision detection logic
+✨ Keeping and updating a score